 Fair use is analyzed on a case-by-case basis.
 Fair use is extremely important to educators because it allows them to use copyrighted materials in the classroom.
 Keep in mind that not all fair use is educational in nature and not all educational uses are fair.

 To figure out if your intended use of a work is fair, you need to balance the use based on the four factors.
 If your responses weigh in favor of fair use, then you may use the material without obtaining permission from the copyright holder.
 If your responses weigh against fair use, then you are best advised to obtain permission for the use.
-See the Seeking Permission tab for more information.
+See the Getting Permission tab for more information.

 Here's a handy chart to help you determine whether your use is fair.
 You might also want to download the Fair Use Checklist created by D. Buttler and K. Crews.